 There is no point spending hours in line and wasting part of your day just standing around.
 There really isn’t any such thing as the best time to visit the CN Tower, the lines will be long all day.
 Perhaps a bit less long right at opening time, but still.
 Here are two insider hacks to getting into the CN Tower quickly and score cheap (or free!) tickets.

 - Go for dinner.
 I’ve mentioned this in another post, but it still remains true.
 By making a reservation in the 360 restaurant, you will not only skip the line at the bottom, but get a free ticket to ride up to the top.
 After dinner, you can access all the same areas the regular ticket holders can access.
 Dinner runs for just a bit more than a regular ticket, and you have to eat anyways so I can recommend this and have done this myself many times.
+August 2017 update: this may no longer be as attractive as it used to be.
+There is still a free ride attached to dinner but recently it seems that they are requiring people to purchase at both an appetizer and a main course.

 - Group your sightseeing into a single ticket.
 Purchasing a CityPASS gets you access to the Toronto CN Tower, Casa Loma, the Royal Ontario Museum, Ripley’s Aquarium (which is right at the base of the CN Tower!), and either the Toronto Zoo or the Ontario Science Center.
 You save about 43% on the total price, meaning you basically get your CN Tower tickets for free.
 The icing on the cake is that you do not have to stand in line in most places, you can go straight through.
 Get your CityPASS here.